tangentsoft/pidp8i/README.md

 ## <a id="os8di"></a>OS/8 Disk Images

-For the first several years of the PiDP-8/I project, the OS/8 RK05 disk image included with the PiDP-8/I software (called `os8.rk05`) was based on an image of a real RK05 disk someone found in a salvaged PDP-8 system.
+For the first several years of the PiDP-8/I project, the OS/8 RK05 disk image included with the PiDP-8/I software (called `os8.rk05`) was allegedly based on an image of a real RK05 disk pack that someone found in a salvaged PDP-8 system.
 Parts of the image were corrupt, and not all of the pieces of software on the disk worked properly with the other parts.
 It was also a reflection of the time it was created and used out in the world, which was not always what we would wish to use today.

-In late 2017, several of us — see [the ChangeLog][cl] for details —
+In late 2017 [several of us][aut] created the `mkos8` tool, which takes the `--*-os8-*` options documented above and generates the `os8v3d-*.rk05` RK05 disk image files with your chosen configuration options.

-created the `mkos8` tool, which takes the `--*-os8-*` options documented above and generates the `os8v3d-*.rk05` RK05 disk image files with your chosen configuration options.
+This set of disk images entirely replaces the old `os8.rk05` disk image, in that all features of the old disk image are still available, though not necessarily in the default configuration.
+In some cases, we have disabled some features that were included in the stock `os8.rk05` disk image, and in other cases we have changed the behavior of features.

-This set of disk images entirely replaces the old `os8.rk05` disk image, in that all features of the old disk image are still available in the new disk images, though the default configuration is not a strict superset of the old disk image.
-In some cases, we have made some options disabled by default, and in some cases, we have changed default behaviors.
 Mostly, though, the new disk images are simply more functional than the old ones.

 If you wish to know the full details of how these disk images are created, the best documentation so far is [the source code for the